open-mmlab/mmdetection3d/docs/en/advanced_guides/supported_tasks/vision_det3d.md

 Suppose we use 8 GPUs on a single machine with distributed training:

 ```
-./tools/dist_train.sh configs/fcos3d/fcos3d_r101_caffe_fpn_gn-head_dcn_2x8_1x_nus-mono3d.py 8
+./tools/dist_train.sh configs/fcos3d/fcos3d_r101-caffe-dcn_fpn_head-gn_8xb2-1x_nus-mono3d.py 8
 ```

-Note that `2x8` in the config name refers to the training is completed with 8 GPUs and 2 data samples on each GPU.
+Note that `8xb2` in the config name refers to the training is completed with 8 GPUs and 2 data samples on each GPU.
-If your customized setting is different from this, sometimes you need to adjust the learning rate accordingly.
+If your customized setting is different from this, you should add `--auto-scale-lr` to enable automatically scaling learning rate.
 A basic rule can be referred to [here](https://arxiv.org/abs/1706.02677).

 We can also achieve better performance with finetuned FCOS3D by running:

 ```
-./tools/dist_train.sh fcos3d_r101_caffe_fpn_gn-head_dcn_2x8_1x_nus-mono3d_finetune.py 8
+./tools/dist_train.sh configs/fcos3d/fcos3d_r101-caffe-dcn_fpn_head-gn_8xb2-1x_nus-mono3d_finetune.py 8
 ```

-After training a baseline model with the previous script, please remember to modify the path [here](https://github.com/open-mmlab/mmdetection3d/blob/master/configs/fcos3d/fcos3d_r101_caffe_fpn_gn-head_dcn_2x8_1x_nus-mono3d_finetune.py#L8) correspondingly.
+After training a baseline model with the previous script, please remember to modify the path [here](https://github.com/open-mmlab/mmdetection3d/blob/dev-1.x/configs/fcos3d/fcos3d_r101-caffe-dcn_fpn_head-gn_8xb2-1x_nus-mono3d_finetune.py#L8) correspondingly.

 ## Quantitative Evaluation

-During training, the model checkpoints will be evaluated regularly according to the setting of `evaluation = dict(interval=xxx)` in the config.
+During training, the model checkpoints will be evaluated regularly according to the setting of `train_cfg = dict(val_interval=xxx)` in the config.

 We support official evaluation protocols for different datasets.
 Due to the output format is the same as 3D detection based on other modalities, the evaluation methods are also the same.